Meet Our Team & Collaborators

 Edward Morris, Jr.

-Program & Strategy Consultant
+Consultant, Program and Strategy

-Edward Morris, Jr. serves NRNY Consulting, LLC as a consultant/thought partner on program and content design.
+Edward Morris, Jr. serves NRNY Consulting, LLC as a consultant/thought partner and collaborator on program and content design.
 He is the Founder and President of VisionPort, LLC., which focuses on building capacity (intelligence) of leaders to effectively influence their work, teams, and spheres of operation.
 VisionPort, LLC. has three essential pathways of impact: Training, Strategy, and Leadership Coaching.
 One primary arm of VisionPort, LLC. focuses on guiding the design of small business and nonprofit leadership development programming.
 Ed’s leadership work extends well beyond Visionport, LLC.
 He is also the Vice President of Programs and Services with Branch Alliance for Educator Diversity.
 BranchED is currently the premiere education nonprofit that represents a national network of high impact educator prep programs at minority serving institutions (MSIs), such as Historically Black Colleges and Universities (HBCUs), Hispanic Serving Institutions (HSIs), Tribal Colleges and Asian American and Native Pacific Islander Serving Institutions.
 At BranchED, Ed Morris leads all programs and service provision to maximize the capacity of these MSIs to deliver high quality educator preparation through training and technical assistance.

 Previously, he served in multiple Executive Director roles with New Leaders, Inc. (previously New Leaders for New Schools), which has prepared approximately 3,200 K-12 leaders across the country.
 At New Leaders, Ed was the national Executive Director of the organization’s Instructional Leadership (Program Strategy), Instructional Design (Professional Development), and their flagship program, Aspiring Principals Program (Leadership Program).
 Ed also led program strategy and professional development for LEAP Innovations, a non-profit focused on personalized learning for K-12 students.
 Prior to his work in nonprofit, Ed proudly served several years as an accomplished K-8 principal of one of the nation’s first widely recognized turnaround schools and a middle school teacher in Chicago.
 Ed has degrees from the University of Illinois at Urbana-Champaign, and National Louis University.